praneeth11009/LIGHTEN-Learning-Interactions-with-Graphs-and-Hierarchical-TEmporal-Networks-for-HOI/README.md

 ## Introduction

-This repository contains code for for **LIGHTEN** HOI detection pipeline, proposed in the ACM MM'20 paper: [LIGHTEN: Learning Interactions with Graph and Hierarchical TEmporal Networks for HOI in videos]().
+This repository contains code for **LIGHTEN** HOI detection pipeline, proposed in the ACM MM'20 paper: [LIGHTEN: Learning Interactions with Graph and Hierarchical TEmporal Networks for HOI in videos]().

 ![Illustration of human-object interaction detection in video (CAD-120) and image (V-COCO) settings](https://github.com/praneeth11009/LIGHTEN-Learning-Interactions-with-Graphs-and-hierarchical-TEmporal-Networks-for-HOI/blob/master/teaser.PNG)